-Find The Best Straight Razors In The UK
+Best Straight Razors Cut Throat Reviews UK 2018

 I remember my first shave with one of these some 30 years ago, and I have had many more since then.

 It truly is an experience that every man should try at least once in his lifetime.
 After all they have been doing this since as far back as 3,000 BC, so it is an age old tradition.
-Mind you, back then, they used initially sharpened bone before moving to copper.
+Mind you, back then, they used initially sharpened bone for a razor, before moving to copper made razors.

 You need to get a good understanding of what to do before attempting this on your own.
 Here is a video below that shows how good the experience can be from beginning to end.

 Video On How To Use A Straight Razor

 We have included a video below, on exactly how to use a cutthroat razor.As you can see from the video, this can be a bit of an art.